jamescherti/minimal-emacs.d/README.md

 ;; current candidates, positioned either below or above the point.
 Candidates ;; can be selected by navigating up or down.
 (use-package corfu
-  :custom
+  :init
+  (setq text-mode-ispell-word-completion nil)
   ;; Hide commands in M-x which do not apply to the current mode.
-  (read-extended-command-predicate #'command-completion-default-include-p)
+  (setq read-extended-command-predicate #'command-completion-default-include-p)
   ;; Disable Ispell completion function.
 As an alternative try `cape-dict'.
-  (text-mode-ispell-word-completion nil)
-  (tab-always-indent 'complete)
+  (setq tab-always-indent 'complete)

-  :init
   (global-corfu-mode 1))

 ;; Cape, or Completion At Point Extensions, extends the capabilities of